 Male Citril Finch.

-Wow what have i missed ? and i see : CITRIL FINCH at Holkham pines Norfolk , so after my headless chicken display i phone Kevin and they were more or less on route , there was no way i could get to the usual pick up place in time to meet them , so the decision was made , i am going on my own as my other birding mate Richard who i go twitching with was in France .
+Wow what has been found ? and i see : CITRIL FINCH at Holkham pines Norfolk , so after my headless chicken display , i am going on my own as my birding mate Richard who i go twitching with was in France .

-A quick drive home to sort one or to things out and check RBA just to get exact directions and up to date news on the bird and i was off , sat nav telling me 3 hours 20 mins to site , i saw a lovely adult Med Gull flying over the M2 near Medway services , and i was soon on my way , i arrived at Lady Anns Drive in good time and saw Kevin & Co drive past me as i was parking up , i had my usual trouble working out how to use the Parking machine ( Why are they so complicated ???? ........or is it just me ).
+A quick drive home to sort one or to things out and check RBA just to get exact directions and up to date news on the bird and i was off , sat nav telling me 3 hours 20 mins to site , i saw a lovely adult Med Gull flying over the M2 near Medway services , and i was soon on my way , i arrived at Lady Anns Drive in good time , i had my usual trouble working out how to use the Parking machine ( Why are they so complicated ???? ........or is it just me ).

 Grey nape & lovely lime green face.

-The news services were saying it is a 1.5 mile walk to the hallowed ground , felt like more than that to me ..lol , anyhow i arrived approx 15 mins after my friends who had been watching it for about 10 mins feeding on the ground before i got there , just as i arrive it flies over me , i see the wing pattern but can i really count it on a 20 second flight view ??
+The news services were saying it is a 1.5 mile walk to the hallowed ground , felt like more than that to me ..lol , anyhow i arrived approx 15 mins after leaving my car , other birders had been watching it for about 10 mins feeding on the ground before i got there , just as i arrive it flies over me , i see the wing pattern but can i really count it on a 20 second flight view ??

 Feeding on the ground.